DaneHarrison/Digi-Menu/README.md

 <br>
 <br>
 <br>

-- make it more banded (the black bottle holder part)
-- make black boxs an absolute height
+- fix rotation (still broken)
+    - probably needs two different internal states
 - Tailwind makes it more straightforward for what to do (standard library for everyone)
-- do a thing maybe for recommending for your friends - type in your name and it brings up a list of pre recommended

 ## Available Scripts